-MADE IN THE TRADE
+MADE IN THE TRADES

 Jamie McMillan is the founder and primary spokesperson of KickAss Careers.
 She is a Motivational Speaker, Journeyman Ironworker, Apprentice Boilermaker, Outreach Specialist, Author, Visionary and Advocate for Skilled Trades, Technology, Mental Health, Homelessness and Youth.